-The band opened with Cape Verdean Blues, a tune Silver composed for his father, John Tavares Silva, who was born in Cape Verde.
-Its lively Latin rhythms and calypso melodies conjured up visions of the islands and heralded the shape of the evening to come.
+The band opened with Cape Verdean Blues, a tune Silver composed for his Cape Verdean father, John Tavares Silva.
+Its lively Latin rhythms and calypso melodies conjured up visions of the islands and heralded the shape of things to come.

 Herwig is an engaging speaker.
-Between tunes, he shared Horace Silver anecdotes with the audience and described him as a “funkster” and a “founding father of Soul Jazz.”
+Also, having played with Silver at his last performance at the Blue Note, he knows what he speaks.
+Between tunes, he shared Horace Silver anecdotes and affectionately described him as a “funkster” and “founding father of Soul Jazz.”

-The tune, Filthy Mc Nasty is indicative of Silver’s down and dirty side, the rhythms are raucous, danceable and fun.
-Also, a perfect vehicle for the group, who obviously enjoyed playing the tune as much as the audience.
+The tune, Filthy Mc Nasty is indicative of Silver’s funkier side.
+The rhythms are raucous, danceable, and fun.
+Also, the tune is a perfect vehicle for the group, who enjoyed playing the tune as much as the audience enjoyed listening.

-Silver composed Nica’s Dream for the Baroness Pannonica de Koenigswarter, a staunch patron of bebop and a close, friend to Silver, Charlie Parker, and Thelonious Monk among others.
-Over the years, the tune has been covered but the band gave it a whole new outlook.
+Silver composed Nica’s Dream for Baroness Pannonica de Koenigswarter, a staunch patron of bebop and a close, friend to Silver, Charlie Parker, and Thelonious Monk among others.
+Over the years, the tune has been covered extensively but the band breathed new life into it.

-Anyone who has seen Michel Camilo perform knows that he is a force of nature.
+Anyone who has had the pleasure of seeing the pianist, Michel Camilo perform knows he is a force of nature.
 He proved as much when he sat in with the band for God’s of the Yoruba, a 3-part suite that Silver composed and dedicated to “the Africans and their spiritual evolution.”
-The powerful arrangement and the intense exchange between the players and Camilo caused a musical explosion and seismic shift that lifted the room off its access.
+The powerful arrangement and the intense exchange between the players and Camilo caused a seismic shift that lifted the room off its axis.

-Silver’s most popular tune, Song For My Father took the vibe down a notch but before the audience could catch their breath, the band countered with “Nutville,” a swinging and upbeat tune that left everyone wanting more.
+Silver’s most popular tune, Song For My Father took the vibe down a notch but before the audience could catch their breath, the band countered with “Nutville,” a swinging and upbeat tune that left the audience wanting more.

-In all, it was a heartfelt and revealing tribute.
-Also, those who is not familiar with Silver’s music left the room with a better understanding of why his legacy is so enduring.
+In all, it was a heartfelt tribute.
+Also, those who are not familiar with Silver’s music left the room with a better understanding of why his legacy is so enduring.